RegisGraptin/trust-poll/README.md

 > - "Pre-computation of statistics: Aggregate data in batches to minimize expensive on-chain TFHE operations."

+### Validate a query

+Once the query isfully executed over all the data, we need to verify that the data does not leak any information.
+This verification step is done by taking into account the number of selected votes.
+If we do not reached the expected threshold or if

+> Say that 0 -> threshold or max - threshold -> max

+To handle this logic, we need to have a double verification.
+First we need the gateway to send a smart

+=> Participant number equals 0

 ## UI Aspect

 On the first section, we need to see the user vote, to let them know how they can do it, while providing metadata.